johnculviner/FluentKnockoutHelpers/README.md

 Instead of resorting to magic strings, no compile-time support and little intellisense when working with Knockout you can use Fluent Knockout Helpers to create property binding expressions just like how MVC does it for all the .NET defined types you are already using on the server to interact with your Knockout web client.

 Durandal.js is a new framework that uses Knockout, jQuery, Require and Sammy that makes it very easy to create single page applications.
 It 'just works' with Knockout and feels very clean so I have created the Survey App using it.
 Also take note other than for the start page and WebAPI *MVC isn't used at all for views*.
-This seems pretty natural so far with but time will tell as it is built out.
+This seems pretty natural so far but time will tell as it is built out.

 Take a look at Survey App demo to see how it works.
 Enjoy and stay tuned!